WICG/webcomponents/proposals/reference-target-explainer.md

 ##### Interaction with `HTMLInputElement.labels` and `ElementInternals.labels`

-The [`HTMLInputElement.labels`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/labels) attribute returns list of the label elements targeting a certain input element.
+The [`HTMLInputElement.labels`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/labels) attribute returns a list of the label elements targeting a certain input element.
 This API should continue to work if the input element is itself the target of a custom element.
 The labels will be in [shadow-including tree order](https://dom.spec.whatwg.org/#concept-shadow-including-tree-order).

 Since custom elements inherit from `HTMLElement` and _not_ `HTMLInputElement`, they don't have a `labels` attribute.
 However, if the custom element is form-associated _and_ has a `referenceTarget`, then [`ElementInternals.labels`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/labels) will return an empty list `[]`, since all labels are forwarded to the reference target and not associated with the custom element itself.